23 Questions To Ask Before Hiring Conversion Optimization AgencyBy Khalid Saleh+

 11. What type of resource commitment do you require from my team?

 Most conversion optimization services will require some level of commitment from you.
 You should meet with the company regularly to see their progress, provide feedback, and analyze results.

 When you have a winner for an AB test, then your development team should implement that winner on your site.
 So, do account for some development time from your side as well.

 12. What additional fees should I expect to pay in addition to the consulting fees?

 Expectations must be set correctly.
 That will ensure the success of any conversion optimization project.

-The conversion consulting company will require you to install and use software on your website to collect visitor data and to launch the tests.
+The conversion consulting agency will require you to install and use conversion optimization software to collect visitor data and launch the tests.

 Some of the tracking and A/B testing software can get expensive.

 This will largely depend on your website and the number of visitors it gets.
 If your website gets more than 100,000 visitors per month, the cost for the testing software can run you up to $500 per month.
 Even more, some software will require an annual contract commitment.

 A recent company seeking conversion rate optimization services had 500,000 monthly visitors to their website.
 They were not allocating any money for the testing software.
 They had been negotiating with several optimization firms.
 No one bothered to explain to them that the cost of the testing software would run them close to $20,000 per year.